How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Conclusions

-In summary, we have established that the performance gain attributed to Fourier Analysis Networks (FAN) is not due to the spectral decomposition hypothesis, but rather to the introduction of activation functions that stabilize the gradient flow near the origin, specifically mitigating the “dying ReLU” problem.
-Our proposed Dual-Activation Layer (DAL) serves as a robust convergence accelerator.
+In summary, we have established that the performance gain attributed to FAN is not due to the spectral decomposition hypothesis, but rather to the introduction of activation functions that stabilize the gradient flow near the origin, specifically mitigating the “dying ReLU” problem.
+Our proposed DAL serves as a robust convergence accelerator.

 In very deep or complex network architectures, the DAL can be effectively employed in conjunction with other gradient flow enhancement techniques — such as batch normalization, skip connections, and advanced optimizers — to provide a synergistic effect.
 Consequently, the DAL represents a promising and straightforward architectural component to ensure more stable and rapid convergence, especially when combined with these established practices for building state-of-the-art models.